The Complete Guide to Yoga Teacher Training: Everything You Need to Know

 Curriculum (200 hours):

-• Anatomy (20 hours): Body systems and safe alignment.
+• Anatomy (20): body systems, safe alignment.

-• Electives (15 hours): Business skills or specialized topics.
+• Electives (15): business or specialty topics.

 Who It’s For: Those with 6+ months of practice aiming to teach or deepen knowledge.